 A. School choice, university admissions, and entry-level labor markets

-See also the project A6 of the SFB 649 and the bridge project Recruitment Behavior of Companies in Vocational Training and Labor Markets.
+See also the project A06 of the CRC TRR 190 Rationality and Competition, as well as the completed projects A 6 in CRC 649 and the bridging project Recruitment Behavior of Companies in Vocational Training and Labor Markets.

 B. Privacy, social image, trust, and corruption